drdplusinfo/codes/README.md

-Codes of races, sub-races and properties to define their standard.
+Codes of races, sub-races, properties and professions to define their standard.